Account Registration

 A Spice, Herb, or Vegetable Mead contains one or more spices, herbs, or vegetables (in this style definition, these are collectively known as 'spices').
 The culinary, not botanical, definition of spice, herb, or vegetable is used here.
 If you have to justify a spice, herb, or vegetable using the word 'technically' as part of the description, then that is not what we mean.
 The same definitions apply to this category as to the similarly named beer category.
 In addition to the more obvious spices, herbs, and vegetables that fit into this subcategory, the following ingredients also are explicitly included: roses, rose hips, ginger, rhubarb, pumpkins, chili peppers, coffee, chocolate, nuts (including coconut), citrus peels/zest, and teas (except those strictly used for increasing tannin levels, not for adding flavor).

-Entry Info: Special Sub-Category for SEMI-SWEET Spice/Herb/Vegetal Meads.
-Sub-categories have been "pre-split" so the mead maker has the best opportunity for "like vs like" judging.
-You must provide Carbonation, Sweetness and Strength information (via radio buttons).
+Entry Info: Special Sub-Category for SWEET Spice, Herb and Vegetable Meads.
+Sub-categories have been "pre-split" so the mead-maker has the best opportunity for "like vs like" judging.
+NOTE: Sub-Categories will NOT be combined with other Sub-Categories (i.e. No Braggot + Historical combos).
+If a pre-split sub-category is very small we may combine it with the next closest sub-category (i.e. Dry + Semi).
+You must provide Carbonation, Sweetness and Strength (Hydromel, Standard, Sack) information (via radio buttons).

-Entry Info: Special Sub-Category for SWEET Spice/Herb/Vegetal Meads.
-Sub-categories have been "pre-split" so the mead maker has the best opportunity for "like vs like" judging.
-You must provide Carbonation, Sweetness and Strength information (via radio buttons).
+Entry Info: Special Sub-Category for DRY Experimental Meads.
+Sub-categories have been "pre-split" so the mead-maker has the best opportunity for "like vs like" judging.
+NOTE: Sub-Categories will NOT be combined with other Sub-Categories (i.e. No Braggot + Historical combos).
+If a pre-split sub-category is very small we may combine it with the next closest sub-category (i.e. Dry + Semi).
+You must provide Carbonation, Sweetness and Strength (Hydromel, Standard, Sack) information (via radio buttons).

 Barrel character must be clear and apparent.
 Any TTB/FDA/Dept. of Agriculture permitted ingredient is permissible.
 Any honey source is permissible.
 If the barrel character is subtle or supportive it might perform better in another category.